Nína Sæmundsson

-Nína Sæmundsson or Nina Saemundsson (born Jónína Sæmundsdóttir; 22 August 1892 – 29 January 1965) was an Icelandic artist, known for her sculptures and paintings.
+Nína Sæmundsson, or Nina Saemundsson (born Jónína Sæmundsdóttir; 22 August 1892 – 29 January 1965) was an Icelandic and American artist, known for her sculptures and paintings.
 She was active from the 1920s until the 1960s in Los Angeles, New York City, and Iceland.
 She worked as a New Deal artist within the Federal Art Project in the 1930s.

 Early life and education

 Jónína Sæmundsdóttir was born on 22 August 1892 in the Fljótshlíð region in South Iceland, near Hvolsvöllur.
 She was raised on the farm Nikulásarhús, but the family moved to the city of Reykjavík when she was a teenager.
 Saemundsson attended the Royal Danish Academy of Fine Arts in Charlottenborg Palace, studying under artists Julius Schultz and Einar Ultzon-Frank.

 Nína was engaged to footballer Gunnar Thorsteinsson, the younger brother of the artist Muggur, from 1918 until his death from pulmonary tuberculosis in May 1921.
 After graduating in 1920, she traveled around Europe.
 Sæmundsson initially moved to New York City in 1926.